Shabana Mahmood: Israel and Palestine

 Mahmood says on her website that she is a passionate supporter of Palestinian rights.
 In 2014 she took part in a demonstration outside a branch of Sainsbury's in Birmingham city centre.
 She said "We lay down in the street and we lay down inside Sainsbury's to say we object to them stocking goods from illegal settlements – and that they must stop.
 We managed to close down that store at peak time on a Saturday.
 This is how we can make a difference."
 The Jewish Chronicle reported that she was criticised for this by members of the Board of Deputies of British Jews and the Jewish Leadership Council.
 The report also said that the chair of the Jewish Labour Movement and the director of Antisemitism Policy Trust both said that she had taken action against antisemitism.

-On 13 October 2023, following the 7 October 2023 Hamas massacre of Israelis, Mahmoud published a statement to her parliamentary constituents in which she wrote that "I unequivocally condemn the despicable actions of Hamas, who targeted innocent Israeli civilians.
+On 13 October 2023, following the October 7 attacks, Mahmood published a statement to her parliamentary constituents in which she wrote that "I unequivocally condemn the despicable actions of Hamas, who targeted innocent Israeli civilians.
 The hostages must be returned.
 These atrocities were committed by terrorists who do not seek peace and have set back the just cause of Palestinian freedom and statehood, which I have supported my whole life."